62 Erato

 Erato is the first asteroid to have been credited with co-discoverers, Oskar Lesser and Wilhelm Forster, who discovered it on 14 September 1860, from the Berlin Observatory.
 It was their first and only asteroid discovery.
 The name was chosen by Johann Franz Encke, director of the observatory, and refers to Erato, the Muse of lyric poetry in Greek mythology.
-It has also been classified as an Eoan asteroid.
+It has also been classified as a member of the Eos family.